Compute-Optimal Quantization-Aware Training: Optimal QAT Compute Allocation

 \subsection{Predicting the Optimal QAT Fraction}

 In this section, we focus on fitting the optimal QAT fractions directly.
 To account for different QAT bit widths used, we introduce the \newterm{tokens-per-parameter-byte} statistic.
 This choice was made based on several observations: larger models are generally easier to quantize, models trained for longer are harder to quantize, and smaller QAT bit widths are harder to quantize as well.
 While being intuitive from a QAT accuracy perspective, it can also predict the optimal fraction with high precision. \Figref{fig:tok_v_tpb} provides a comparison between the two approaches.
 It is clearly seen that using tokens-per-parameter-byte provides an interpretable adjustment, facilitating a better fit.
-For optimal QAT fraction prediction, we fit a function of the form